-During the year ended December 31, 2020, we entered into an agreement whereby we are paid a fee calculated based on sales we generate from a pharmaceutical product that is owned by a third party.
-The revenue earned from this arrangement is recognized at the time a customer has ordered the pharmaceutical product and it has shipped from the third party (or one of its distributors or affiliates), at which point there is no future performance obligation required by us and no consequential continuing involvement on our part to recognize the associated revenue.
+We entered into an agreement whereby we are paid a fee calculated based on sales we generate from a pharmaceutical product that is owned by a third party.
+The revenue earned from this arrangement is recognized, at which point there is no future performance obligation required by us and no consequential continuing involvement on our part to recognize the associated revenue.

-Transfer of Profit Revenues
+Revenues From Transfer of Acquired Product Profit

-During the year ended December 31, 2021, we entered into an agreement to purchase the exclusive commercial rights to assets associated with certain ophthalmic products from another pharmaceutical company (the "Seller").
-During a temporary, transition period, the Seller will continue to manufacture and market these products, and transfer the net profit from the sale of the products to us.
-The revenue recognized by us from the transfer of net profit is recognized at the time profit from the products sales has been calculated by the Seller and confirmed by us, typically on a monthly basis, at which point there is no future performance obligation required by us and no consequential continuing involvement on the us in part to recognize the associated revenue.
+We entered into an agreement whereby we purchased the exclusive commercial rights to assets associated with certain ophthalmic products from another pharmaceutical company (the "Seller").
+During a temporary, six month transition period, the Seller continued to manufacture and market these products and transfer the net profit from the sale of the products to us.
+The revenue we recognized from the transfer of net profit was recognized at the time profit from the product sales was calculated by the Seller and confirmed by us, typically on a monthly basis, at which point there is no future performance obligation required and no consequential continuing involvement on our part to recognize the associated revenue.
+On a quarterly basis, the Seller invoiced us for all credits and reimbursements ("Chargebacks") made to customers related to the products.
+We used historical actual experience to estimate Chargebacks associated with the net profit transferred.
+The estimate is recorded as a reduction in revenues in our consolidated statements of operations and accounts receivable in the consolidated balance sheets at the time the revenue is recognized.